| WHY

 foxtrot.
 Just as in the earlier Standardbred study, the

-producing pacing offspring or offspring that preferred a
+foxtrotting horses were producing pacing offspring or offspring

 Some